forest113/ParallelAC-xmp/README.md

  2. `<out-file>` is the output alpha complex.
  3. `<sol-rad>` is the solvent radius which can be added to the atom radii before computation of the alpha complex.
  4. `<alpha>` is the alpha value.
  5. `<chunk-size>` a suggestion for the number of balls to be processed simulateneously on the GPU.
-A good suggestion for this parameter is 100,000.
+A good suggestion for this parameter is 100000.

 ---

 ## Test Data

 Some example CRD files are provided in the folder called **data**.
 It contains atomic representations of a few proteins obtained from [Protein Database](https://www.rcsb.org/).
 An example of a small protein is 1GRM which is provided as the file named `1grm.crd`.
 A typical medium sized protein contains a few thousand atoms, the file `1k4c.crd` is such an example.
-Lastly, `1x9p.crd` is an example of fairly large protein complex containing more than 100,000 atoms.
+Lastly, `1x9p.crd` is an example of a fairly large protein complex containing more than 100,000 atoms.
 We would recommend using **parallelac-largeData** for such inputs.

 ---